-If you are researching how much it costs to build a padel court in the UK, the honest answer is that it depends on far more than the frame and glass.
+If you are researching how much it costs to build a padel court in the UK, the honest answer is that most projects sit somewhere between £45,000 and £80,000+ – but the final price depends on far more than the frame and glass.
 The final price is heavily shaped by the groundworks, drainage, base construction, shock pad, lighting, and the padel astro surface itself.

 Many online guides quote a broad number and stop there.
 In reality, a padel court cost can vary significantly depending on whether it is indoor or outdoor, whether the site needs major groundwork, and whether you are building from scratch or converting an existing tennis court.